tjmahr/dissertation/docs/22-aim2-methods.md

 Ties were broken by favoring the earlier fixated image.
 For example, a tie might be a trial with 7 frames of looking to the unfamiliar image, followed by 1 frame between the two images, followed by 7 frames to the familiar image.
-In this case, the unfamilar image was viewed first, so the trial is classified as unfamiliar-initial.
+In this case, the unfamiliar image was viewed first, so the trial is classified as unfamiliar-initial.
 If there were no looks to either image during that window, the trial was not classified for either image and it was excluded.